Themes | Care Quality & Organisational Culture | The Accountability Index

 P-003754 — Driver and Vehicle Licensing Agency

-Dr X complains that in 2012, DVLA seized his vehicle without his knowledge and sold it at auction.
+Dr X complained the DVLA seized and sold his vehicle without his knowledge in 2012, causing him significant financial detriment and distress.

 LGO / SPSO decisions(120)